Fast Gradient Methods for Data-Consistent Local Super-Resolution of Medical Images: Conclusion

 \section{Conclusion}

-In this work, we propose a new paradigm of iterative model-based reconstruction algorithms tailored for the practical need of clinicians, to provide a real-time solution for local superresolution and refining regions of interests of medical images, which may be unclear with missing details due to oversmoothing from the classical global reconstruction.
-Our methods LZFG/LZSG build upon the proximal/PnP gradient methods \citep{beck2009fast,chambolle2015convergence,kamilov2017plug,sun2019online}, with upsampling and downsampling operators allowing the algorithms to translate between the high-resolution and low-resolution image spaces, and approximate the gradient in high-resolution image space using the low-resolution one.
+In this work, we propose a new paradigm of iterative model-based reconstruction algorithms tailored for the practical need of clinicians, to provide a real-time solution for local superresolution and refining regions of interest of medical images, which may be unclear with missing details due to oversmoothing from the classical global reconstruction.
+Our LZFG methods are based on the proximal gradient methods, with up-sampling and downsampling operators allowing the algorithms to translate between high-resolution and low-resolution image spaces and approximate the gradient in the high-resolution image space using the low-resolution one.
 The numerical results demonstrate that our methods provide much better local reconstruction with improved imaging on details, compared to the naive zoom-in which does not re-utilize the measurement data.

-In clinical practice, we would advise medical imaging practitioners to predefine a range of regularization parameters (or parameters of the denoiser), and provide the clinicians a number of refined local images reconstructed under a grid of parameters, and let the clinicians to decide which image to chose.
-Computing a regularization path with our scheme on local regions of interests (pin-pointed by clinicians after checking the first-stage reconstruction) will be much more efficient (orders of magnitudes) than the brute-force approach which compute a regularization path of global reconstructions.
+In clinical practice, we would advise medical imaging practitioners to pre-define a range of regularization parameters (or parameters of the denoiser), and provide the clinicians a number of refined local images reconstructed under a grid of parameters, and let the clinicians decide which image to choose.
+Computing a regularization path with our scheme on local regions of interests (pin-pointed by clinicians after checking the first-stage reconstruction) will be much more efficient (orders of magnitude) than the brute-force approach which computes a regularization path of global reconstructions.

+In this conference version, we focus purely on the optimization framework.
+Our approach can easily be extended to joint-force with deep learning-based priors via PnP/RED methods and stochastic gradient schemes \cite{ehrhardt2025guide}, and we leave the full study of these extensions in our journal version of this work.